EcoDynIZW/GEE-PICX/README.md

 **GEE-PICX is a Google Earth Engine web application for generating and exporting cloud-free and analysis-ready composites of satellite images for user-defined areas and time steps with global data coverage.**

 We followed four design principles in developing GEE-PICX:
-1. **Flexibility of user input.** Users have control over choice of satellite platform (Landsat or Sentinel-2), study area boundaries, time range, maximum cloud cover (for single images), aggregation mode, and image bands.
-Relevant images are automatically selected from the data catalog according to user input.
+1. **Flexibility of user input.** Users can select the satellite platform (Landsat or Sentinel-2), study area boundaries, time range, maximum cloud cover (for single images), aggregation mode, and image bands.
+Relevant scenes are automatically selected from the data catalogue according to user input.
+Moreover, the modular design allows users to easily add custom indices.
-2. **Ease of use.** The application features a self-explanatory interface, requires only a Google account, a web browser and internet connection, and has no hardware or software requirements thanks to server-side processing.
+2. **Ease of use.** The application features a self-explanatory graphical user interface.
+It only requires a Google account, web browser, and internet connection, with no additional hardware or software requirements due to server-side processing.
-3. **Export of large data sets.** Only limited by Google drive storage capacity.
+3. **Export of large data sets.** Export size is limited only by Google drive storage capacity.
-4. **Generate analysis-ready data.** Generates cloud-free image mosaics with spectral bands, spectral indices, and a valid-pixel band for quality assessment (more info see [Appendix](#5-Appendix)).
+4. **Generation of analysis-ready data.** Produces cloud-free image composites with spectral bands, spectral indices, and a quality assessment band (valid scenes per pixel, more info see [Appendix](#5-Appendix)).
 Export image resolution and coordinate reference system are customizable.
+5. **Data visualisation.** Data sets can be visualised in the browser prior to export.

 The application allows users without experience in remote sensing to generate cloud-free and analysis-ready image composites for custom study areas and points in time for a multitude of applications in ecology and beyond.